micpalumbo/RProject/README.md

 DataMerge.R - merges the weather data with incident and intervention data, does some data cleaning like creating lag variables, creates an output merged dataset

-Decay.R - creates the decay variables for ITN and IRS interventions, creates an output final dataset
+Decay.R - creates the decay effect for the variables for ITN and IRS interventions, creates an output final dataset

 Exploratory.R - data exploration, creates graphics, does descriptive stats, etc.

+FinalReport.Rmd - final written report for the project

+FinalReport.pdf - pdf version of final report created by the .Rmd file

-ITNdecayExample2.R - code provided by Katie for example of decay
+ITNdecayExample2.R - code provided by Katie for example of decay, I added comments to understand what was happening in the code for when I recreated it in my file

-Models.R - contains models run for analyzing data set and relationship of variables with malaria incidence
+Models.R - contains models run for analyzing data set with poisson regression and cases as outcome

+Plots folder - contains images of all plots created to include in the report and supplement